ayush-kr-repo/Drug-Expiry-Management-System/README.md

 Then open your browser at: **http://127.0.0.1:5000**

+📁 Download `medicine_dataset.csv` from Kaggle and place it in the project folder before running.
+Dataset link: https://www.kaggle.com/datasets/singhnavjot2062001/11000-medicine-details

 > ⚠️ First run imports 248k medicines from the dataset — takes ~30 seconds.
 After that it's instant.

 ---